 Karen James OBE, chief executive for Stockport NHS Foundation Trust, said, “We’re hugely grateful to Imelda and Mani’s efforts in organising the fundraising event and auction.
 We’re proud of the care Imelda and many others with cancer have received at Stepping Hill Hospital.

 “This fundraiser for our charity is a really touching display of her thanks, which will help us go on to support more patients in the future.”

 Imelda adds: “Both charities have supported me through my journey.
 “Cancer affects not just the person who has it, but everyone around them, and I hope that by investing in some more research, we can help alleviate some of the devastation caused to families.

 Manchester is a successful city, but there are many people that suffer.
-The I Love MCR Foundation helps raise vital funds to help improve the lives and prospects of people across Greater Manchester – and we can’t do it without your help.
-So please donate what you can because investing in your local community to help it thrive can be a massively rewarding experience.
-There’s a unique sense of satisfaction in knowing that you are making a real difference in the lives of others, especially those close to home.
+The I Love MCR Foundation helps raise vital funds to help improve the lives and prospects of people and communities across Greater Manchester – and we can’t do it without your help.
+So please donate or fundraise what you can because investing in your local community to help it thrive can be a massively rewarding experience.
+Thank you in advance!